Brighton is a very student-friendly city with lots of facilities for leisure, culture, and education.

 Here are some things that characterize student life at Calvary:

 - Hospitality.
 Relationships are vital for the growth of any Christian, so we love to make our students feel welcome.
-This certainly involves food, and our students are welcome at the monthly church lunch (normally the second Sunday) and are often invited back to someone’s house on other Sundays.
+This certainly involves food, and students are often invited back to someone’s house on Sundays, or go out together to a local eatery.

 - Spending time with non-students!
 There is an obvious “family-like” feel to our church, with people of widely different ages and backgrounds mixing together.
 By getting involved in the life of the church, our students receive a healthy exposure to the “real world”: a refreshing break from campus life and excellent preparation for “real life”, which is rumoured to exist after university.